 Stroke treatments currently include:

-- Drugs, such as tPA, that “dissolve” the clot in an artery; tPA, the drug most commonly used to break up blood clots in the brain; in the UCHealth system, we typically beat the national standard by more than 15 minutes for tPA delivered by IV.
+- Intravenous (IV) thrombolytic drugs that “dissolve” the clot in an artery.
+In the UCHealth system, we typically beat the national standard by more than 15 minutes for thrombolytics delivered by IV.

 Cerebrovascular disease treatments include: